Key information

 For more information on optional modules available, please see the list here.

-You will also take a study skills module during your first year, designed to equip you with and enhance the writing skills you will need to be successful in your degree.
-This module does not count towards your final degree award but you are required to pass it to progress to your second year.
+When you begin you will be allocated your own Personal Advisor, a member of academic staff who will support you academically.
+In your first year you also take a study skills course designed to equip you with and enhance the skills you will need to be successful in your degree.
+This course does not count towards your final degree award, but you are required to pass it to progress to your second year.

 English language requirements